aponamarev/RoboND-Rover-Project/README.md

 * Add functions to detect obstacles and samples of interest (golden rocks)

-In order to identify navigatable terrain, obstacles, and samples of interest I created analyze_color(img, high, low, color=0, channel=0) (utility function) that helps to try various color channels and thresholds.
+In order to identify navigable terrain, obstacles, and samples of interest I created analyze_color(img, high, low, color=0, channel=0) (utility function) that helps to try various color channels and thresholds.
 The function is located in code cell 6 of the ipython book.
 Next, I identified the best color channels and the best thresholds for:
-* navigable terrain (code cell 7): Navigatable terrain is best identified in YUV color scheme on Y channel.
+* navigable terrain (code cell 7): Navigable terrain is best identified in YUV color scheme on Y channel.
 For the threshold I used the following bounds (160, 255).
 ![alt text][terrain]
-* sample rock (code cell 8): Navigatable terrain is best identified in LAB color scheme on B channel.
+* sample rock (code cell 8): Navigable terrain is best identified in LAB color scheme on B channel.
 For the threshold I used the following bounds (150, 255):
 ![alt text][samplerock]

 obstacles will be defined as everything else.
-For illustration please refere to code/perception.py lines 125 and 126.
+For illustration please refer to code/perception.py lines 125 and 126.

 * Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
 The `output_image` you create in this step should demonstrate that your mapping pipeline works.